In this article: These 7 simple paper storage ideas for your small home office will help you find the perfect place for everything!

 This time, I took the time to label all.the.things.
 It helps immensely!
 I labeled my binders, magazine holders, and file folders, and it just feels great.

 I designed some labels and printed them out on cardstock.
 And, I made a set of printable labels for you to use, too!
+I made them blank so you can fill them in to lable whatever you’d like with them.
 To get your own set, head on over to the VIP Printables Library.